 Who doesn’t love to be scared by Stephen King?
 He knew just where to look when coming up with a real-life haunted hotel, and it was The Stanley Hotel in Estes Park, CO.

 In case you missed it, his movie The Shining was based on this eerie place.
 The Stanley offers several ghost tours, and guests can even visit the dark, underground tunnels beneath the hotel.

 F.O.
-Stanley, who was the hotel’s original owner, is known to haunt the hotel accompanied by his wife.
-They are always dressed in formal attire and appear on the main staircase as well as in other public areas.
+Stanley, the hotel’s original owner, is known to haunt the hotel, accompanied by his wife.
+They are always dressed in formal attire and appear on the main staircase and other public areas.

 If you happen to be sitting near the piano and it plays by itself, well, just another day at The Stanley Hotel.

 Website: Captain Grant’s 1754